2025–26 Sheffield Wednesday F.C. season: July

 On 1 July, several players handed in their 15-day notice, following the June wages being delayed.

 On 2 July, Maheta Molango of the PFA called the situation at the club "shocking" and "not tolerable."

 On 3 July, the club were placed in a triple embargo due to money Wednesday owed to Southampton and Norwich City for fees towards players Shea Charles and Akin Famewo.

 On 11 July, American businessman Tilman Fertitta was linked with buying the club.

 On 14 July, it was revealed money was still owed to Hull City for the transfer of Mallik Wilks.

-On 15 July, Mr Vegas were confirmed as the new front of shirt sponsor for the 2025–26 season.
+On 15 July, Wednesday confirmed their new home strip for the 2025–26 season as well as Mr Vegas as their new front of shirt sponsor for the 2025–26 season.

-On 15 July, Wednesday confirmed their new home strip for the 2025–26 season.

 On 29 July, Sheffield City Council issued a prohibition notice, reducing the North Stand's capacity to 0.

 On 30 July, it was revealed that players hadn't been paid for the third month in a row and for the fourth time in five months.

 August

 On 1 August, the EFL said they were increasingly concerned about the future of Sheffield Wednesday and their ability to fulfil their Championship fixtures this season.

 On 5 August, Wednesday confirmed their new away strip for the 2025–26 season.

 On 6 August, the EFL issued a statement, saying they were deeply concerned and frustrated by the ongoing and developing challenges at the club, with the current owner needing to either fund the club meeting its obligations or make good on his commitment to sell to a well-funded party, for fair market value – ending the current uncertainty and impasse.
-They also confirmed that proceedings against the Club and Mr Chansiri, announced in June, remain ongoing, however because they have now surpassed 30 days of late payments for the year beginning 1 July 2025 the fee restriction ban has been extended to the end of the winter transfer window in the 2026–27 Season, as well as well as being placed under a further embargo for non-payment of players.
+They also confirmed that proceedings against the Club and Chansiri, announced in June, remain ongoing, however because they have now surpassed 30 days of late payments for the year beginning 1 July 2025 the fee restriction ban has been extended to the end of the winter transfer window in the 2026–27 Season, as well as well as being placed under a further embargo for non-payment of players.

 On 7 August, Wednesday confirmed their season squad numbers.

 On 8 August, had their transfer embargos lifted after paying outstanding debts for players and transfer fees, but remained under a transfer-fee ban and are still bound by a business plan set out by the Club Financial Reporting Unit.

 On 10 August, Wednesday confirmed their new third strip for the 2025–26 season.

 On 13 August, Sheffield City Council lifted the Prohibition Notice previously in place for the North Stand meaning the stand would be open for their first home game of the season.

 On 15 August, it was reported that unless Chansiri could give the EFL assurances that players and staff can be paid, they will not be able to sign anyone despite not being under any registration embargo.

 On 28 August, staff and players were told they were expected to be paid on time, the first time since April.